uyedaj/macrophy_course/projects/Revbayes_lab/revbayes_script_partII.md

 # Transferring files
 We could push our results to your github fork, and then you could download it to your local computer.
-However, if we want a quick look at a file, we can also just grab the file using $scp$ or $sftp$.
+However, if we want a quick look at a file, we can also just grab the file using `scp` or `sftp`.
 To do so, open a terminal (Mac and Linux) or PuTTY (Windows).

 Navigate to the folder you want to put results, and type in: